GOLD-Python/GOLD-Python/_sources/contributing.rst.txt

 1. Edit the files as needed.
 2. Commit the changes using descriptive commit messages with ``git commit -m "Your descriptive message here"``.

-Step 4: Push Changes to GitHub
+Push Changes to GitHub
 ------------------------------

 Push the changes to your forked repository on GitHub.

 1. Use ``git push origin <branch-name>`` to push the changes.

-Step 5: Create a Pull Request (Merge Request)
+Create a Pull Request (Merge Request)
 --------------------------------------------

 Create a pull request to propose your changes to the original project.